futel/twilio-sip-server/README-client.md

 Notes
 - Phone admin password is 456, web user/password is Polycom/456
 - If another phone can reach the FTP server while it is running, it may download and update with the served config!
-To avoid that, replace 000000000000.cfg etc with <mac>.cfg (readable on underside of phone)
+To avoid that, replace 000000000000.cfg etc with MAC.cfg (readable on underside of phone)
 - https://blog.thelifeofkenneth.com/2011/05/how-to-configure-polycom-soundpoint-ip.html
 - SIP/Local Digitmap XXX S0<:#> S5<:#>
 - The distro is not correct, we get errors about sip.ld during load